International Exchange FAQs

 Yes.
 Students can live in apartments off-campus.
 There are many apartments and houses around campus.
 Students need to contact the apartments ahead to make sure they have rooms available.
 Most apartments include a kitchen, bathroom and bedroom.
 Most off-campus student housing includes furniture.

 Just relax.
-People in Hawaii are very nice and friendly.
+People in Hawaiʻi are very nice and friendly.
 They are good listeners and always pay attention to what you want to say.
-Also our school provides several kinds of programs that help you to get used to speaking English, such as the host familiy program where you can spend some time with a family from Hilo.
-Also, through the ELI, students can participate in conversation partner programs with American students.
-For more information on these programs, see the International Student Services webpage http://hilo.hawaii.edu/international/programs.php
+Also our school provides several kinds of programs that help you to get used to speaking English, such as the host family program where you can spend some time with a family from Hilo.
+Also, through the English Language Institute, students can participate in conversation partner programs with American students.
+For more information on these programs, see the International Student Services webpage.

-The English Language Institute (ELI) provides English language instruction to non-native speakers of English to prepare them for studying in universities.
+The English Language Institute (ELI) provides English language instruction to non-native speakers of English to prepare them for studying in classrooms with American students.
 The ELI offers classes in reading, writing, grammar, listening/speaking and pronunciation.These courses are designed to prepare students for the types of assignments and activities that they will be expected to do in an American university.

 For more information, please visit the English Language Institute.